PartnerComm/pcomm-wp-retirement-tool/readme.md

 `"pcomm/pcomm-wp-retirement-tool":"<version number here>"`

+From the webdocs directory in your terminal, run `composer update`.

-Activate the plugin in the Wordpress Admin.
+Once the composer update is complete, activate the plugin in the Wordpress Admin.

 ## Setting up your Retirement tool